CityofToronto/bdit_data-sources/volumes/vds/readme.md

 Summarization of vdsvehicledata with count of observation (vehicle) lengths grouped by 15 min / 1m length / vds_id.

 Data quality:
---There is a suspicious volume of very long vehicles.
+- There is a suspicious volume of very long vehicles.
---There are null length values which are excluded from total_count.
+- There are null length values in `raw_vdsvehicledata` which are excluded here.

 Row count: 4,622,437
 | column_name    | data_type                   | sample              | description   |